 3 trends in cosmetic packaging design

-Cosmetic packaging is currently one of the healthier categories within the packaging sector, showing steady growth results since 2015 and also planned to maintain this upwards dynamic throughout the next few years.
+Cosmetic packaging is currently one of the healthier categories within the packaging sector.
+It is showing steady growth results since 2015.
+It is planned to maintain this upwards dynamic throughout the next few years.

-As per marketresearchfuture.com, the global Cosmetic Packaging Market size is indeed expected to reach USD 35.6 billion at a CAGR of 5.2% by 2022, a trend going hand in hand with the increased demand for luxury and beauty products.
+As per marketresearchfuture.com, the global Cosmetic Packaging Market size is indeed expected to reach USD 35.6 billion at a CAGR of 5.2% by 2022.
+This trend is going hand in hand with the increased demand for luxury and beauty products.

-In order to fully capitalize on this bright future, it will be of the utmost importance for all industry players to fully understand the newest trends dictating this market.
+In order to fully capitalize on it, it is of the utmost importance for all industry players to understand the newest trends dictating this market.
 From all reports and surveys available, we have handpicked three main trending axis to follow:

-The changing lifestyle consciousness and rising consumer preference for eco-friendly products are increasing, in particular within the beauty sector where the outside shell of a product must now at all cost reflect the core intention of reaching a sustainable beauty.
+The changing lifestyle consciousness and rising consumer preference for eco-friendly products are increasing.
+This can be particularly seen within the beauty sector.
+Partially because the cosmetic packaging of a product must now reflect the core intention of reaching a sustainable beauty.

-From that standpoint, beauty and personal care brands keep favoring recycling packaging options, moving towards green materials as consumers become more demanding in terms of sustainability.
+From that standpoint, beauty and personal care brands keep favoring recycling packaging options.
+They are also moving towards green materials as consumers become more demanding in terms of sustainability.

-A clear example of this is Burt’s Bees Lipstick, launched in July 2016, with a squared lipstick packaging boasting a distinctive honeycomb shaped lid.
+A clear example of this is Burt’s Bees Lipstick.
+They launched in July 2016, with a squared lipstick packaging boasting a distinctive honeycomb shaped lid.
 This packaging is 100% recyclable polypropylene, and is composed of 60% recycled materials.
-Another good example is Switch Fresh Deodorant, a wonderful new creation claiming to reduce deodorant plastic usage by 96% through a unique refillable deodorant system.
+Another good example is Switch Fresh Deodorant.
+It is a wonderful new creation claiming to reduce deodorant plastic usage by 96% through a unique refillable deodorant system.
 That type of initiative signals a new and meaningful era for beauty products.

 DIY Beauty and Smaller packaging sizes

-Internet giant Google recently released its 2017 beauty trends reports and one of its biggest outtake is the fast rising of DIY-labeled beauty products, offering their customers the possibility to customize their own cosmetics experience and treatments.
+Google recently released its 2017 beauty trends reports.
+One of its biggest outtakes is the fast rising of DIY-labeled beauty products.
+They offer their customers the possibility to customize their own cosmetics experience and treatments.

-This trend is particularly intense within the Masks and Maskings subsector, which fully adopted the DIY language that resonates with the up and coming generation.
+This trend is particularly intense within the Masks and Maskings subsector.
+This sector fully adopted the DIY language that resonates with the up and coming generation.
 Here’s a good hint from Google’s report that you can´t fail to use the right terminology to better reach target audiences: “Searches for beauty products that specifically include the term ‘DIY’ are growing by 38%”.

-Here´s the perfect case-study, exemplifying the codes of the DIY beauty trend in its marketing and packaging execution: Oleum Vera, a brand owned by Canadian company MMTUM and whose core statement is to reconnect their customers with the sense of ownership of their own appearance.
+Here’s the perfect case-study, exemplifying the codes of the DIY beauty trend in its marketing and packaging execution.
+Oleum Vera, a brand owned by Canadian company MMTUM.
+Their core statement is to reconnect their customers with the sense of ownership of their own appearance.

 The brand indeed aims to “provide women and men with the ingredients and knowledge they need to re-appropriate their body care routine and tailor it to meet their unique skin and hair needs, with the kits’ high customizability setting them apart from other DIY products currently available on the market”.

-The result of that powerful initiative is 6 alluring personal care kits allowing their users to treat their individual needs in a unique, personal way.
+The result of that powerful initiative is 6 alluring personal care kits.
+They allow their users to treat their individual needs in a unique, personal way.
 Discover the brand here: Oleum Vera.

-In addition to the DIY craze, the cosmetics category is also seeing an increase in the use of small packaging sizes, which facilitate consumption in terms of portability, and allow a wider range of consumers to access premium brands which also offer high-end products in these formats.
+In addition to the DIY craze, the cosmetics category is seeing an increase in the use of small packaging sizes.
+They facilitate consumption in terms of portability.
+Also, they allow a wider range of consumers to access premium brands which also offer high-end products in these formats.